Josh Allen throws 2 TD passes as Bills smother Titans 14-7

 UP NEXT

-Bills: bye week before hosting Miami on Oct.
+Bills: Bye week before hosting Miami on Oct.
 20.

 Titans: fourth road game of the season with a visit to Denver.